pdjr-build/swipe-handler/README.md

 on sub-documents that do not originate from the same domain as the parent document: the situation is easily dealt with by wrapping the sub-document element in ```<div>```.

-Example: { callback: function(o) { beep(); return(true); } }

 __leftbutton__
 __rightbutton__

-A DOM element reference or a ```querySelection``` string to which the __SwipeHandler__ will attach a click event handler to stand in lieu of swipe left and swipe right gestures.
+An identifier selecting a DOM element to which the __SwipeHandler__ will attach a click event handler to stand in lieu of swipe left and swipe right gestures.
 These options might be useful if your application supports interfaces without touch capability.

-If your application provides buttons for non-swipe enabled interfaces, then these can be linked through these properties.

 Example: { leftbutton: document.getElementById('left-button'), rightbutton: 'right-button' }